Why study Forensic Science?

-Our diploma program provides a unique opportunity to learn first-hand from instructors who also “do” forensic science — all of our professors are involved with criminal investigations on a regular basis.
+Our certificate program provides a unique opportunity to learn first-hand from instructors who also “do” forensic science — all of our professors are involved with criminal investigations on a regular basis.
 For example, the Chief Medical Examiner of Nova Scotia is one of our instructors.
-The program coordinator is the forensic anthropology consultant for the Nova Scotia Medical Examiner Service.
 Our professors also hold positions as the toxicology specialist for the RCMP lab, RCMP officer and blood stain analyst, and forensic entomologist.

-Most students take the Forensic Science Diploma at the same time as a BSc (usually Biology or Chemistry).
-You can also combine the Forensic Science Diploma with a BA in Criminology.
+Most students take the Forensic Science Certificate at the same time as a BSc (usually Biology or Chemistry).
+You can also combine the Forensic Science Certificate with a BA in Criminology.

 Hands-on experience outside the classroom

 Saint Maryʼs has well-developed partnerships with organizations such as the Nova Scotia Medical Examiner Service, the RCMP, Halifax Regional Police, and other law enforcement agencies across Canada.
-Students are involved with the removal and analysis of human skeletons from crime scenes, using an ultrasound machine to collect data for 3-D facial reconstructions, researching entomology, decay and decomposition through experiments with decomposing animal remains, and co-authoring papers in international journals.
+Students are involved with researching entomology, decay and decomposition through experiments with decomposing animal remains, and co-authoring papers in international journals.
 In the forensic labs, you will learn how to lift fingerprints from a crime scene, collect DNA samples, analyze blood spatter, and create a biological profile from human skeletal remains.
 You will also be involved with a mock crime scene where you will investigate simulated crime scenes in a realistic setting.

 Sample courses offered:

 - Basic Sciences for Forensics I and II

 Future career opportunities:

 - Law enforcement